Supreme Court reform in the United States: Early issues

+The initial Court was plagued with issues, although they were far less political than and even antithetical to the ones discussed today.
+The included the location of the Court's proceedings, a lack of general prestige and respect, and the dreaded problem of "riding circuit".
 The early court had no designated building to call its home.
-They first met in “The Exchange,” a converted marketplace near Water Street in New York City.
+They first met in The Exchange, a converted marketplace near Water Street in New York City.
 This building was neither grand nor specific to the use of the Supreme Court — city workers moved the businesses from inside the building across the street during the inaugural session.
 As the federal government moved to Pennsylvania, the Court held session in three buildings including Old City Hall, Independence Hall, and Congress Hall in Philadelphia.
 From 1801 to the 1930s, the Court moved around different interior spaces of the US Capitol as it lacked a building to call its own.
 It wasn’t until Cass Gilbert designed the Supreme Court Building in 1935 that the Justices had a permanent space for business.

 A larger issue for the Court was prestige and respect, a complaint echoing issues of today, but rooting from different causes.
 During the first meeting of the Supreme Court, only four of the six justices even showed up for the meeting.
 Many of them were disillusioned by the affairs of the Court, some even held other positions while doing their job as a Justice.
 John Jay for example, the first chief justice, violated separation of powers by holding a diplomatic post to negotiate with Great Britain in addition to his membership on the Court — the judiciary didn’t have enough power to be attractive on its own.
 Jay left the Court to become governor of New York and refused to retake the position of Chief Justice.
 The first decisions of the body were mostly to determine administrative procedure, and the Court continued, enervated, until the appointment of John Marshall as chief justice.

-The final, and most debilitating issue of the early Court was known as “riding circuit,” a practice in which the Justices traveled to federal circuit courts to serve as judges for four to six months outside of the Supreme Court’s eight-week-term.
+The final and most debilitating issue of the early Court was known as "riding circuit", a practice in which the Justices traveled to federal circuit courts to serve as judges for four to six months outside of the Supreme Court’s eight-week-term.
 The practice saved money, provided experience to circuit courts, and let justices teach the public about their role.
 But the negatives outnumbered the positives, with the justices traveling on poor roads with primitive travel methods through unpredictable weather.
 The practice was abhorred by the justices who at times risked their lives to ride circuit.